codr7/alisp/README.md

 [42]
 ```

-Bindings may be aliased using `alias`.
+Bindings may be aliased within the current scope using `alias`.

 ```
   Int.(alias foo)